 At Orillia Eyewear & iCare, we offer a wide range of stylish, protective, high-quality sunglasses to suit every activity and lifestyle.

 Our friendly and professional staff will gladly answer all of your questions and help you select the perfect eyewear for you.

 If you do forget to wear your sunglasses while outdoors and experience uncomfortable eye symptoms, don’t worry — we can help with that too.
 Our optometrist will assess your eye health and recommend a treatment plan to help soothe and heal your condition.

-To schedule an eye exam or learn more about our services, call Orillia Eyewear & iCare in Orillia today!
+To schedule an eye test or learn more about our services, call Orillia Eyewear & iCare in Orillia today!

-- A:Adults should have a comprehensive eye exam every 1-2 years, or according to the recommendation of your optometrist.
-Adults over the age of 65 should have annual eye exams, as age-related ocular conditions begin to set in at this time.
+- A:Adults should have a comprehensive eye test every 1-2 years, or according to the recommendation of your optometrist.
+Adults over the age of 65 should have annual eye tests, as age-related ocular conditions begin to set in at this time.